Social media scams and identity theft

-When there is snow on the ground, resist the urge to post a play-by-play of your beach vacation.
-If you pre-post your itinerary of when and where you will be traveling, this can make you a prime target for fraudsters.
+Resist the urge to post a play-by-play of your beach vacation.
+In addition to letting potential criminals know you’re out of town, posting an itinerary of when and where you will be traveling can make you a prime target for fraudsters.

 Be careful about the information that you share

 The same security questions used to identify you when you log into your account can be answers that you easily give out unknowingly on social media.
 When you can, choose your own security questions.
 Select questions that are complex and not easy to find on your social pages (or family members’).